 If B2B researchers are using “search” to research business purchases, then it’s logical to assume that they’re using Google, which is the world’s leading search engine.
 And according to Universal Search 2018, a Searchmetrics whitepaper, an analysis of the search results on Google.com for 500,000 keywords found at least one video blended into 22% of the desktop and 23% of the mobile search results.
 And 92% of these videos came from YouTube.
 It’s also worth noting that YouTube is the world’s second leading search engine, although it has a different algorithm.

 The B2B marketers at Google understand this.
 For example, they’ve uploaded 359 videos to the official YouTube channel for Google Analytics Solutions.
-Their videos help businesses of all sizes learn more about analytics, tagging, site optimization, data visualization, market research, attribution, and audience management products.
+Their videos help businesses of all sizes learn more about analytics, tagging, site optimization, data visualization, market research, attribution, and audience management services.
 And despite being targeted at a B2B audience, they’re fairly popular.
 For example, “Google Analytics In Real Life – Online Checkout” has 1.4 million views.

 Now, if you Google the phrase, “Google Analytics In Real Life,” which is an actual search term, you will see the video above is ranked #1 in the search results, while two other videos in the same series about “Google Analytics In Real Life – Landing Page Optimization,” with 436,000 views, ranks #2, and “Google Analytics In Real Life – Site Search,” with 517,000 views, ranks #3.